-If the stream or lake water chemistry sampling location is too shallow to obtain a sample, sample in the nearest location where it is possible to obtain a sample and note the new GPS coordinates in field sheet.
-If no flow exists in the streams, sample in a nearby pool where the water is deep enough to obtain a clean, sediment free sample, and note this change in the field sheet as a "non-flowing sample."
+If the water chemistry sampling location is too shallow to obtain a sample, sample in the nearest location where it is possible to obtain a sample and note the new GPS coordinates in field sheet.
+If no flow exists in the stream or river, sample in a nearby pool where the water is deep enough to obtain a clean, sediment free sample, and note this change in the field sheet as a "non-flowing sample."
 If the stream is entirely dry or frozen solid, note that on the field sheet.
-If the stream is ice-covered, but is still flowing, the ice should be broken so the stream can be sampled (following a few minute period to allow the water to clear).
+If the stream or river is ice-covered, but is still flowing, the ice should be broken so the sample can be collected (following a few minutes to allow the water to clear).
 If the lake is frozen only surficially and safe to walk on (minimum of 15 cm thickness for waling and 20 cm for using a UTV) make a hole in the ice and proceed with sampling.
 The thickness of the ice shall be tested on the nearshore environment prior to walking on the lake by drilling a hole in the ice and measuring the ice thickness and consistency.
-Always make note of any weather or stream/lake conditions that could influence chemistry, including but not limited to wind, activities in the surrounding watershed, prior flood or rain events, ice, and changes in sampling locations (RD[05]).
+Always make note of any weather or water conditions that could influence chemistry, including but not limited to wind, activities in the surrounding watershed, prior flood or rain events, ice, and changes in sampling locations (RD[05]).

 Samples should be processed as soon as possible.
-If necessary, water may be collected in a 60 mL syringe, submerged in a container of sample water to reduce gas loss, and processed within 3 hours streams or 6 hours for lakes at a base camp or Domain Lab (i.e., if weather dictates that need to get out of the field immediately and stream discharge is increasing).
+If necessary, water may be collected in a 60-mL syringe, submerged in a container of sample water to reduce gas loss, and processed within 4 hours at a base camp or Domain Lab (i.e., if weather dictates that need to get out of the field immediately and stream discharge is increasing).
 Sample collection time, processing station and processing time must be recorded on the Dissolved Gas Sampling Data Sheet (RD[05]).